ncovone3501/Education/_lessons/lessons/03_planning/slides.md

 - The topics covered in this module will answer the questions:
 - What is a data management plan, or DMP?
 - Why would you want to prepare a DMP?
 - What are the components of a DMP?
-And
 - What are the requirements for DMPs prepared for National Science Foundation (or NSF) proposals?
 - We will also go over an example of a data management plan.
 ---